Trump joked about trading Puerto Rico for Greenland. Puerto Ricans are joking back.

 Breaking News Emails

-Greenlanders were not the only ones mocking reports that President Donald Trump was considering buying Greenland.
+Greenlanders were not the only ones mocking reports that President Donald Trump was considering buying Greenland from Denmark.

-After the New York Times reported on Thursday that Trump joked about trading Puerto Rico for Greenland, Puerto Ricans clapped back on social media.
+After The New York Times reported Thursday that Trump joked about trading Puerto Rico for Greenland, Puerto Ricans clapped back on social media.

 Some called themselves the "Caribbean Vikings" and others shared all the "good things" they would have if they stopped being a U.S. territory and become an autonomous Danish territory.